BrainRayChristensen/benni-repo/README.md

 # Importing The Benni Library

-1. Clone or download this repo.
+1. Download benni-debug.aar from this repo.
 2. In your project, go to the top, click file, click new and then click on New Module...